SN 1885A

 SN 1885A (also S Andromedae) was a supernova in the Andromeda Galaxy, the only one seen in that galaxy so far by astronomers.
-It was the first supernova ever seen outside the Milky Way, though it was not appreciated at the time how far away it was.
+It was the first supernova ever seen outside the Milky Way, though it was not appreciated at the time due to how far away it was.
 It is also known as "Supernova 1885".

 Discovery

 The supernova appears to have been seen first on August 17, 1885, by French astronomer Ludovic Gully during a public stargazing event.
 Gully thought it was scattered moonlight in his telescope and did not follow up on this observation.
 Irish amateur astronomer Isaac Ward in Belfast claimed to have seen the object on August 19, 1885, but did not immediately publish its existence.

 The independent detection of the supernova by Ernst Hartwig at Dorpat (Tartu) Observatory in Estonia on August 20, 1885, however, was communicated in a telegram on August 31, 1885, once Hartwig had verified in more ideal circumstances that the feature was not caused by reflected moonlight.
 The telegram prompted widespread observations of the event, and prompted Isaac Ward, Ludovic Gully, and several others to publish their earlier observations (the first reports on S Andromedae appeared before Hartwig's discovery letter which followed his telegram, since the letter was initially lost by Astronomische Nachrichten and only reprinted in a later issue).
 The history of the discovery is summarized by K.G.
-Jones and de Vaucouleurs and Corwin.
-Both studies doubt that Ward really saw the event since his estimated magnitude is significantly off from the later reconstructed light curve, and conclude that Hartwig should be considered as the discoverer of the supernova.
+Jones and de Vaucouleurs and H. G. Corwin Jr. Both studies doubt that Ward really saw the event since his estimated magnitude is significantly off from the later reconstructed light curve, and conclude that Hartwig should be considered as the discoverer of the supernova.